Satellite smartphones invade the Moon, which becomes a breathing mobile device

 The year is 2030.
 Satellite smartphones connect people on Earth and now the moon–the Kaguya Oriente Basin.
 Rising above the Moon’s surface, satellite dishes point to the sky, sending and receiving voice and data from Moon to Earth, Earth to Moon, anywhere in Space, really.
 It’s the era of lunar smartphones and unlimited wireless communications.

-Credit NASA, TerreStar, SkyTerra Communications, Irridium and the Japanese who, decades earlier, built trial mobile phone networks on the moon’s south pole in 2015.
+Credit NASA, TerreStar, SkyTerra Communications, Iridium and the Japanese who, decades earlier, built trial mobile phone networks on the moon’s south pole in 2015.
 In 2012, Google awarded $20 million for the first robotic rover that transmitted one gig of data–pictures and video–from Moon to Earth.
 A few years later, satellite smartphones blossomed on Earth, the Moon and elsewhere in Space.

 Satellite Smartphones Saturate the Moon

-While silence surrounded humans on the lunar plane, Satellite phones, 3D multimedia panels, two-way video phones, wireless devices of all kinds proliferated.
-Communication across the 250,000 mile distance between Earth and Moon occurred at the speed of light.
+While silence surrounded humans on the lunar plane, Satellite phones, 3D multimedia panels, two-way videophones, wireless devices of all kinds proliferated.
+Communication across the 250,000-mile distance between Earth and Moon occurred at the speed of light.
 No one really noticed.
 Mobile life on the lunar surface greatly resembled the Planet below.

 Social media morphed into splintered communities of thought, technology no longer driving change.
 People communicated across large distances, immune to location, drawn by uncommon interests, the definition of friendship itself transforming.
 Perhaps it was the Moon’s lower gravity.
 No one truly knew, but differences, rather than similarities, became the focal point of human interaction.